 The word ‘Graupert’ means unkempt in the local dialect and refers to this vineyard’s unique pruning method: these vines are left completely to their own devises.
 Without winter or summer pruning the vines have found a healthy equilibrium, producing many tiny bunches of grapes.
 The vines are more resilient to frost, and although the juice yield is lower, the fruit quality is predictably high from vintage to vintage.
 This year, the grapes were destemmed and fermented on skins for ten days before being pressed off.
 After a moderate time on the lees the wine is racked and bottled with 68ppm of Sulphur.
 11.5% ABV

-35-60-year-old Harslevelü and Juhfark are planted on the Hungarian volcanic mound known as Sómlo.
+About: 35-60-year-old Harslevelü and Juhfark are planted on the Hungarian volcanic mound known as Soḿ lo.
 This incredible terroir rises unexpectedly from the Pannonian plains and features volcanic rock covered in a thin layer of loess.
 The grapes are de-stemmed and crushed into stainless steel.
 When the fermentation is all but done, the wine is bottled resulting in a tiny amount of captured CO2.
-It is not disgorged and no additional Sulphur is added before release.
+It is not disgorged, and no additional Sulphur is added before release.
 10.5% ABV

-Old Pinot Gris vines are planted on a cool site featuring sandy loam.
+About: Old Pinot Gris vines are planted on a cool site featuring sandy loam.
 The grapes ferment very briefly on the skins in concrete before being pressed off.
 At just over 20 g/l of residual sugar the wine is bottled and aged on lees.
-After hand riddling the wine is hand disgorged and sees no dosage.
-The final wine has the mind bending analytic signature of 1.4g/l of sugar, 6.6g/l titratable acidity, and 13% ABV.
-No Sulphur was added.
-13% ABV
+The wine is not disgorged, nor fined, nor filtered, and no sulphur is added.
+This vintage is bone dry at 1.2 g/l of RS.
+11.5% ABV

 On their farm, next to the rows of vines and grazing cattle, Meinklang grows ancient Austrian grains.
 They use a blend of Emmer Wheat, Einkorn Wheat, Spelt, and Pannonian Barley.
 They opt for old hop varieties from Mühlviertel and mountain spring water from Salzburg.
 This is the only Demeter certified brewery in the world.
 The style is a traditional Austrian Lager, but it is not filtered nor pasteurized.